Nishino0719/Nishino0719/README.md

 ### Hi there 👋
-### I'm a Japan's cllege student Nishino and study Blockchain and Flutter now!
+### I'm a Japan's college student Nishino and study Blockchain and Flutter now!
 HAHAHA!
 ### I can use C,Nuxt,HTML,CSS,javascript and dart,solidity(chotdekiru).

 <!--